 You will also need to make sure your agreements include certain information on their front page and disclose all the terms and conditions of the agreement.

-See Selling extended warranties (external link) for more information.
+See Consumer Protection's Warranties (external link) page for more information.

 If you don’t comply with the new laws for selling extended warranties, the consumer can cancel the agreement at any time and have the right to a full refund.
 You will also be in breach of the Fair Trading Act, and may be prosecuted or served with an infringement notice by the Commerce Commission.